-Below are some of the most common factors that play a role in determining the cost of MVP development.
+Below are some of the most common factors that play a role in determining the cost of minimum viable product development.

 1. Development Complexity

-The complexity of the project is by far the most important factor when it comes to determining MVP development cost.
-Complex projects with many features and integrations will require more resources and take longer to develop, driving up the total cost.
+The complexity of the project management is by far the most important factor when it comes to determining MVP development cost.
+Complex projects with many features and integrations will require more resources and take longer to develop, driving up the total cost to build.
 It’s important to carefully consider all of the features you need for your MVP.
 Moreover, you should prioritize them in order of importance so that you can focus your resources on the features that are essential for success.

 2. Development Team